-Fasten seat belts for Trump twitter-storm fallout
+NZX opens nearly 1% down on fresh trade war fears

+Wall Streets Dow Jones Index finished 2.4 per cent lower on Friday and futures market pricing is pointing to more weakness in the US this week.

+"You would expect the New Zealand market to hold up relatively well given the mix of utilities and defensive style stocks that we have," Shane Solly, portfolio manager at Harbour Asset Management, said.

-It will be a case of fasten your seat belts and expect turbulence as markets across Asia open today after the escalation of the US-China trade war, US President Donald Trump's tweets labelling his own Federal Reserve chair Jerome Powell an "enemy" and his threatening tariffs on French wine.
+There is expected to be turbulence as markets across Asia open today after the escalation of the US-China trade war, US President Donald Trump's tweets labelling his own Federal Reserve chair Jerome Powell an "enemy" and his threatening tariffs on French wine.

 That's even as he headed to France for the latest G7 meeting of the leaders of nations supposed to be US allies.